 And guess what else – I have now made pans full of perfect south Georgia biscuits!
 I cannot explain to you how relieved I am.
 Whew.
 I thought for a while there that I was gonna have to give up my Southern cook credentials.

-❤️ Why You’ll Love This Recipe
+What You’ll Like About This Recipe

-🛒 The Simple Ingredients You’ll Need
+The Simple Ingredients You’ll Need

-This post contains affiliate links.
-Lana’s Cooking is reader supported and earns a tiny commission at no extra cost to you when you shop from our links.
+This post may contain affiliate links.
+Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-- Self-Rising Flour (if you have White Lily brand flour in your area, be sure to use it; if not, any brand will work)
+- Self-Rising Flour — If you have White Lily brand flour in your area, be sure to use it; if not, any brand will work.

-- Buttermilk (gives the dough a rich, tangy taste)
+- Buttermilk — Gives the dough a rich, tangy taste.

-- Vegetable Oil (use any neutral-flavored oil such as canola)
+- Vegetable Oil — Use any neutral-flavored oil such as canola.

-- Salt (optional but I like to add a bit to boost the savory flavor)
+- Salt — Optional but I like to add a bit to boost the savory flavor.

-- Butter (for finishing the tops after baking)
+- Butter — For finishing the tops after baking.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥄 How to Make Old Fashioned Buttermilk Biscuits
+How to Make Old Fashioned Buttermilk Biscuits

 Sift the Flour and Add the Wet Ingredients

-STEP 1.
-Preheat the oven to 425 degrees.
+- Preheat the oven to 425 degrees.
 Spray a baking sheet or cast iron skillet generously with cooking spray and set aside.

-STEP 2.
-Sift the flour into a large mixing bowl (or not – most flours don’t really need sifting these days).
+- Sift the flour into a large mixing bowl (or not – most flours don’t really need sifting these days).

-STEP 3.
-Make a well in the center of the flour and add the buttermilk followed by the oil and the salt.
+- Make a well in the center of the flour and add the buttermilk followed by the oil and the salt.

 Mix the Dough

-STEP 4.
-Mix the ingredients together just until all the flour is moistened.
+- Mix the ingredients together just until all the flour is moistened.
 Try to avoid over mixing.
 You’ll have a fairly rough, shaggy dough.
 That’s okay – it’s supposed to look like that.

-STEP 5.
-Turn the dough out onto a very lightly floured surface and gently knead it just 4 or 5 turns.
+- Turn the dough out onto a very lightly floured surface and gently knead it just 4 or 5 turns.
 That’s all you want to do – just enough to bring the dough together.

 Form the Biscuits